 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which will supersede nearly all existing revenue recognition guidance under U.S. GAAP.
 The core principle of ASU 2014-09 is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 The Company is carefully evaluating its existing revenue recognition practices to determine whether any contracts in the scope of the guidance will be affected by the new requirements.
 The new standard was to be effective for the Company on January 1, 2017.
 Early adoption is not permitted.
 However, on April 1, 2015, the FASB proposed a deferral of the effective date of ASU 2014-09 by one year.
-This would make ASU 2014-09 effective for the Company on January 1, 2018 and would permit early adoption effective January 1, 2017.
-ASU 2014-09 allows for either "full retrospective" adoption, meaning the standard is applied to all of the periods presented, or "modified retrospective" adoption, meaning the standard is applied only to the most current period presented in the financial statements.
-On July 9, 2015, The FASB voted to approve the one-year deferral of the effective date and the early adoption provisions.
+This would make ASU 2014-09 effective for the Company on January 1, 2017.
+ASU 2014-09 allows for either "full retrospective" adoption, meaning the standard is applied to all of the periods presented, or "modified retrospective" adoption, meaning the standard is applied to all of the early adoption provisions.
 The Company is currently evaluating the method of adoption and the potential impact the update may have on our financial position and results of operations.